microsoft/FluidFramework/packages/test/test-version-utils/README.md

 This is a package for writing and setting up Fluid end to end tests using `mocha` that will generate variants with a specific driver and different version combinations of Fluid API between layers via `TestObjectProvider` provided to the test.
 The different layers are loader, driver, container runtime and data runtime (includes DDS).
-Version combinations and driver selection can be controlled via the command line for test set up using the provided `describe*` functions.
-For advanced usage, test suite can bypass the setup and command line and directly call our exports to get the versioned Fluid APIs.
+Version combinations and driver selection can be controlled via the `mocha` command line, assuming your test uses the provided `describe*` functions.
+For advanced usage, a test can bypass this mechanism and directly call our exports to get the versioned Fluid APIs.

 ## Versioned combination test generation